solliancenet/microsoft-mysql-developer-guide/04_EndToEndDev/04_01_Introduction_to_sample_app.md

     az webapp deployment source config-local-git --name <app-name> --resource-group <group-name>
     ```

    - Capture the **Git Clone Uri**.
-You will be pushing the application files to the Azure App Service local storage from your local machine.
+Later exercises will be pushing the application files to the Azure App Service local storage from the development machine.

       ![Local Git URL example](media/local-git-url.png)